scdenney/ROK_conjoint_immigrants/README.md

 # ROK_conjoint_immigrants
 Replication materials for “Who Should be Admitted?
 Conjoint Analysis of South Korean Attitudes toward Immigrants," a paper by Steven Denney (University of Toronto) and Christopher Green (Leiden University).

+Citation
-Denney, S., & Green, C. (2020).
+>Denney, S., & Green, C. (2020).
 Who should be admitted?
 Conjoint analysis of South Korean attitudes toward immigrants.
 Ethnicities. https://doi.org/10.1177/1468796820916609

 The abstract is as follows: